ABHINAVGOPALAM/FDS-Project/Algorithm.md

 # DISPLAY GRAPH

+## displays the board in the form of graph represenation either in adjacency matrix or adjacency list

 * for adjacency list
    - initialize a temporary variable and iterate through the entire list and display all the vertices and adjacent vertices